 The Company's parent manages the Company's capital structure and advises the Board to consider making adjustments to it in the light of changes in economic conditions and the risk characteristics of the underlying assets.
-In order to maintain or adjust the capital structure, the Company's parent may adjust the amount of dividends to be paid to shareholders, return capital to shareholders, issue new shares, or sell assets.
+In order to maintain or adjust the capital structure, the Company's parent may adjust the amount of dividends to be paid, return capital, issue new shares, or sell assets.